 12 Oct The Most Expensive Divorces in History

-Hearing the words “nasty divorce” can immediately evoke the thought a costly battle ahead.
-We hear about the recent celebrity break-up along with a startling divorce settlement figure dances that ends up being published by media outlets on a regular basis.
-While it’s no secret that divorce and settlements can be costly, but for some of the world’s wealthiest couples, the enormous figures can be jaw dropping.
+Hearing the words “nasty divorce” can immediately evoke the thought of a costly battle ahead.
+We hear about the recent celebrity break-up along with a startling divorce settlement figure dances that end up being published by media outlets on a regular basis.
+While it’s no secret that divorce and settlements can be costly, but for some of the world’s wealthiest couples, the enormous figures can be jaw-dropping.

 The Art Dealer

 One of the most expensive divorces noted in history is that of art dealer Alec Wildenstein and his former wife, Jocelyne.
 Wildenstein, a member of the wealthiest family in the art business, became estranged from his wife back in 1997 when she reportedly caught the man in bed with a mistress.
 Both Wildenstein and his family cut Jocelyne off from the family’s assets; closing credit cards, terminating phone lines, and more.
 When the entire battle was said and done, the divorce proceedings and settlement were documented at over $2.5 billion.

 Harold Hamm, an oil and gas entrepreneur worth an estimated $8.5 billion, married a lawyer, Sue Ann Hamm, in 1988.
 Reportedly, the two separated in 2005, however, Sue Ann didn’t file for divorce until May 2012.
 The proceedings took two years, and an Oklahoma judge ruled for nearly a $1 billion dollar settlement.
 The check, written for $974,790,317.77 was cashed by Sue Ann.

 American Actor Mel Gibson